- How Lazyload Works in ARVE

 With the exception of

 parameters attribute.
-This parameters are different based on the provider options.
+These parameters are different based on the provider options.
 Youtube Parameters, Dailymotion Parameters, Vimeo Parameters.
 For the actual shortcode attributes that control ARVE look below.

 The old style shortcodes like